vseryakov/alpinejs-app/README.md

 - `app.start`

   Setup default handlers:
-   - on `path:restore` event call `restorePath` to render a component from the history
+   - on `path:restore` event call `app.restorePath` to render a component from the history
-   - on `path:save` call `savePath` to save the current component in the history
+   - on `path:save` call `app.savePath` to save the current component in the history
-   - on page ready call `restorePath` to render the initial page
+   - on page ready call `app.restorePath` to render the initial page

    **If not called then no browser history will not be handled, up to the app to do it some other way.**.
 One good reason is to create your own handlers to build different path and then save/restore.